 Daylight Saving Time

-New Hampshire is currently in the Eastern Standard Time (EST) zone until it switches to Eastern Daylight Time (EDT) as part of daylight saving time when clocks are moved forward in the spring.
+New Hampshire is currently in the Eastern Standard Time (EST) zone until it switches to Eastern Daylight Time (EST) when clocks are moved forward in the spring, starting daylight saving time.

 How daylight saving time works

 According to the federal Uniform Time Act, states may exempt themselves from observing daylight saving time by passing a state law.
 However, if a state chooses to observe daylight saving time, it must begin and end on federally mandated dates.

 In participating states, daylight saving time begins in the U.S. on the second Sunday in March, when clocks are moved an hour ahead at 2 a.m. local standard time.
 In the fall, daylight saving time ends on the first Sunday in November when clocks “fall back” an hour at 2 a.m.